dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 ~~~~~~~~~~~~

 The command for this is very simple.
 Again note that the entry is for
-the original entry, and not the checker workflow.
+the parent entry, and not the checker workflow.

 ``dockstore checker download --entry quay.io/natalieeo/md5sum-checker --version master``